 Health and Safety Abroad

-If you are abroad and experiencing an emergency during office hours (8am-5pm MST), please call the Study Abroad and Student Exchange front desk at 001-520-626-9211.
+If you are abroad and experiencing an emergency during office hours (8am-5pm MST), please call the UA Study Abroad front desk at 001-520-626-9211.
 After hours, please call the UA Police Department at 001-520-621-8273.

 - Learn about your new environment.
 Is tap water potable?
 What are common illnesses?
 Country-specific guidebooks such as Lonely Planet or Let’s Go are a great way to prepare for the unique context of your destination.
-International health information is available through the Centers for Disease Control.
+International health information is also available through the Centers for Disease Control.